How do credit cards work?

 4. You must usually transfer within 60 or 90 days to get the 0%.

-5. You usually can't balance-transfer between two cards from the same banking group.
+5. You usually can't balance transfer between two cards from the same banking group.

 6. Important.
 Balance transfers are for those who can meet repayments.
-If you're struggling, check our Debt Help guide for alternative options.
+If you're struggling, check our Debt help guide for alternative options.

 Travel credit cards – near-perfect exchange rates on overseas spending

-If you normally travel regularly or pay for things in other currencies while in the UK, then specialist travel cards are a winner.
+If you travel regularly or pay for things in other currencies while in the UK, then specialist travel cards are a winner.

 • Golden rules for travel credit cards